The E. M. Viquesney Doughboy Database

 OF THE SEVENTH WARD

 The Doughboy was originally dedicated November 11, 1925 at East End Junior High, now known as Edward Hand Middle School, in a ceremony in which the Lancaster Gold Star Mothers, American Legion, Knights of Malta, and students of the Junior High, played prominent roles.
 It was unveiled by three Gold Star Mothers, and tribute was paid to the 482 men and women of the Seventh Ward who served during the war.
 It was purchased with funds raised by public subscriptions of residents of the Seventh Ward, and had been in Lancaster nearly a year while an appropriate site was selected.
-The Doughboy was moved to its current location in 1962.
+The Doughboy was moved to the Stahr Armory location in 1962.
 The doughboy's arms and rifle barrel have been cut off and replaced.
 By 1986 it had lost its right hand and grenade.
 They were restored.
 In 1992, vandals pushed the whole sculpture off its base and onto the grass.
-The statue currently appears to be in very good condition.
+But currently, the statue appears to be in very good condition.

 Picture